Sandy ray: Description

 It maximum length is 1.2 m, typical adults measuring 70 cm.
 It has a short snout with a spinulose reddish-brown dorsal surface, a tail only slightly longer than body, and a white underside.
 A distinctive feature is the 4–6 creamy-coloured spots on each wing.
+Its ventral surface is white in colour with pale grey margins, and the area around its snout is rough in texture.
+There are 8 orbital thorns around the eyes of the sandy skate, and adult males have both alar and malar thorns.
+Its upper and lower jaws have between 64-84 rows of teeth.

 Habitat

 The sandy ray lives in the demersal zone of the offshore waters of Western Europe and the Mediterranean Sea, at depths between 70 m and 676 m.
+It lives on seabeds with substrates of sand and mud.
 According to the FAO this species should be considered extinct in Mediterranean Sea, but recent records contradict this view.

 Behaviour

-The sandy ray lays its eggs between August and November and feeds on benthic invertebrates and small bony fish.
+The sandy ray is oviparous and lays its egg cases between August and November.
+The egg cases measure 8-9 cm long and 5-5.5 cm wide.
+It feeds on benthic invertebrates and small bony fish.